 6.6.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.6 applies to Java, although the consequences are mitigated by checks in the language.
-In Java, automatic type conversion is permitted if both types are compatible and the target type is wider than the source type, so there can be no loss of data.
+In Java, automatic type conversion is permitted if both types are compatible and the target type is wider than the source type, which prevents data losses.

-In Java, automatic type conversion is permitted if both types are compatible and the target type is larger than the source type, so there can be no loss of data.
-From the smallest to the largest capacity is the order: byte, short, char, int, long, float, and double.
+Java’s numeric capacity in the type system ranges, smallest to largest, in the following order is: byte, short, char, int, long, float, and double.
 For example, a byte can be implicitly cast to any of the others since all of the others have a larger capacity, but a float can only be implicitly cast to a double since there could be a loss of data if a float is cast to something smaller, such as an int.

 There are 19 possible instances of widening primitive conversions in Java.
 These are: